etobin1/ml-services-immersion-day/Module_1/README.md

 6. In the Lambda function, select **S3** from the Add Trigger list on the top left of the page.

 7. Scroll down to configure the trigger in the **Configure triggers** section by selecting your bucket name from the drop down.
-Then, select **PUT events** for Event type.
+Then, select **All create events** for Event type.
 Next, select `images/` as the prefix, and leave the Suffix section blank.

 8. Ensure that there is a checkmark in the box next to enable trigger, and click **Add**